trose16/pagination-demo-api/README.md

 Cursor-Based Pagination Notes
+1- Determne cursor, sorting order of cursor column, and direction of pagination (we're taking records that are greater or less than the cursor)
+2- Fetch records
+3- Determine new, next and prev cursors

 Can only work on sequential columns such as ID or timestamp paginate forward use ascending order to get the records in reverse order (or previous page) we need to get the records that are less than the previous cursor